Wolsten/Table-Based-Solution/readme.md

 `<script src="/table-timeline.js" defer></script>`

-The url location of the style sheet should be set as an option using the data-options attribute in any included table-timeline element (see later).
+The url location of the style sheet should be set as an option using the data-css-url parameter in any included table-timeline element (see later).
 This means that you have the option of customising the stylesheet for each timeline.

 ### Installing as a Git Submodule

-Issue the following command to install table-timeline in your website in the folder `static/timeline` for example, perhaps in a [Hugo website](https://gohugo.io):
+Issue the following command to install table-timeline in your website in a specific folder, such as `static/timeline` for example:

 ```
 git submodule add https://github.com/Wolsten/Table-Timeline.git static/timeline